Assistance with Running Your Society

 - Digital Millennium Copyright Act - Wikipedia entry on the DMCA.

-- DocMorph - Electronic Document Conversion - The DocMorph Web site and MyMorph software are two free conversion tools from the National Library of Medicine that allow users to convert more than 50 types of files into alternative, usable formats.
+- DocMorph - Electronic Document Conversion - The DocMorph Web site and MyMorph software are two free conversion tools that allow users to convert more than 50 types of files into alternative, usable formats.
 DocMorph allows users to convert files one at a time into PDF, TIFF, or text through their Web browsers.
+In addition, we have created a mashup using DocMorph and Goolge Language Translation, which permits DocMorph users to translate uploaded files into many languages.
+In addition, we have created a mashup using DocMorph and Google Language Translation, which permits DocMorph users to translate uploaded files into many languages.
+This extends the file types translatable by Google to include scanned image files (e.g., image PDF, TIFF, and JPEG2000).
 The downloadable MyMorph client software replaces the browser for the case where users need to mass migrate files to PDF, TIFF, or text.

 - How to Convert a Word Document to a PDF File